Tips to Organise Your Entire House… and Keep it Organised!

 BONUS TIP: Use labels!
 They help locate and organise items faster.

-Organise One Room at a Time
+Organize One Room at a Time

 - Divide the room into sections

-- Start organising the biggest ‘mess’ first
+- Start organizing the biggest ‘mess’ first

 - Clear a large enough space where you can sort through contents swiftly and efficiently; a large table or the floor can be used for this